alibabacloudkorea/ACKC/SaaS acceleration for Korea.md

 Choose the ECS instance previously created.
 ![](https://github.com/rnlduaeo/alibaba/blob/master/Screen%20Shot%202021-02-16%20at%2012.48.48%20PM.png?raw=true)

 Now you can see the backend service instance IP address.
-Keep this address.
+Copy this address to keep it.
 ![](https://github.com/rnlduaeo/alibaba/blob/master/Screen%20Shot%202021-02-16%20at%2012.49.22%20PM.png?raw=true)

 ## 4.2.3 Activate the backend service